-- 1. Review the handout outlining the EDK project structure provided in Lab 1.
-We will be focusing on the profess subdirectory for this lab. - 2.
+- Review the handout outlining the EDK project structure provided in Lab We will be focusing on the prores subdirectory for this lab. - 2.
+Read the document "Integrating a Verilog design into a MicroBlaze System".
+Much of the content is also applicable to creating VHDL cores.
+Pay particular attention to the section about "Adding the design to a MicroBlaze system". - 3.
 If you are unfamiliar with the profiling of code, read the manual page for "gprof", which is available on the ugsparcs with the "man" command.